Skip to content

 Frequently Asked Questions

-Do sparkling recovery drinks cause bloating or stomach upset during or after intense exercise?+
+Can sparkling recovery drinks cause stomach upset after intense exercise?+

 Recovery in a can